Abstract/Bio Submissions are now closed.

 - ‘Sound Art’

-to participate in our first-ever conference, to be held online in November 2021.
+The first Museum of Portable Sound Conference will be held online in November 2021.
 Date(s) TBA.

 *MUSIC is defined here as sound that is selected, organised, performed, or otherwise generated by a human and/or instrument/machine and/or intentionally included non-human animal for the purpose of being received by the listener(s) as an emotive, aesthetic, or otherwise entertaining experience.